ouspg/CompSec/Lab2_Network/README.md

 ## About the lab

 * This document contains task descriptions and theory for network lab.
-If there are any differences between the return template and this file consider this to be the up to date document
+If there are any differences between the return template and this file, consider this to be the up-to-date document.
 * **You can use your own computer if you want.** Check "Prerequisities" chapter for information on what you need to install.
-This lab is made to be done in Linux environment and tested to work in Ubuntu and Kali.
+This lab has been made to be completed in Linux environment and tested to work in Ubuntu and Kali.
 However it should work in any other operating system.
 * You are not expected to be able to finish all the tasks during the lab session.
 Feel free to continue them at your own time.
-* Check the deadline from Moodle and __remember that you have to return your name and github repository infromation to moodle before deadline__
+* Check the deadline from Moodle and __remember that you have to return your name and GitHub repository infromation to Moodle before deadline.__

 ## Background